V8tr/tic-tac-toe/README.md

-Tic Tac Toe (also called Noughts and Crosses)
+Tic Tac Toe
 =========
+### Current version:

-This project showcases the Model-View-ViewModel (MVVM) architecture with [ReactiveCocoa 4][reactive-cocoa].
+Tic Tac Toe is a classic puzzle game also called Noughts and Crosses.
+The project has the Model-View-ViewModel (MVVM) architecture with [ReactiveCocoa 4][reactive-cocoa] and is written in Swift.

 [reactive-cocoa]: https://github.com/ReactiveCocoa/ReactiveCocoa

 Requirements
 ------------
-The project is written in Swift, it runs on iOS 9+ and requires Xcode 7.3 with Swift 2.2 to build.
+Tic Tac Toe is runs on iOS 9+ and requires Xcode 7.3 with Swift 2.2 to build.

 Features
 ------------
+* [ReactiveCocoa 4][reactive-cocoa]
-* Primitive AI
+* Naive AI
+* Drawing Animations